 - Implementing devices such as electronic wristbands that transmit real-time location and wait times to help providers improve the patient care experience.

-The growth in health IT adoption has been fueled by the HITECH Act, a part of the American Recovery and Reinvestment Act of 2009.
+The growth in health IT adoption may have been fueled by the HITECH Act, a part of the American Recovery and Reinvestment Act of 2009, according to the CNBC report.
 The HITECH Act promotes the adoption of health technology, according to the U.S. Department of Health and Human Services.

 Career Opportunities in Health Informatics